qtpham0910/qtpham0910/README.md

 - 👋 Hi, I’m @qtpham0910 - a freshman
-- 👀 I’m interested in basketball, although I'm 5ft7 :D
+- 👀 I’m interested in basketball
 - 🌱 I’m currently learning CiS in HUS

 <!---